JayaIskandar/trash-classification-adamata/README.md

 - Achieved 98% accuracy within 10 epochs on the training dataset. <br>

 **Cons:** <br>
-- Weaker generalization after testing it on real-world predictions
+- Can struggle with domain-specific generalization if the pre-trained weights are not well-suited for the target dataset.

 <br>